-Environment Social Economic Civic Protection of the Environment Places for People Community and Belonging
+Environment So cial Ecor omic Ci vic Protection of the Environment Places for People Community and Belonging Partnership and Participation

-Beach facilities \$15.4m‡
+Beach facilities \$17.3m‡

 Work on beach buildings encompasses Surf Life Saving Clubs (SLSC) and Swim Clubs, including their accessibility.
 The key sites will be Palm Beach Pavilion, North Narrabeen Swim Club, and SLSCs at Mona Vale, Long Reef and Manly.
 We will also be trialling innovative technology to monitor beach conditions and visitor numbers at Manly and Shelly Beaches.